shubhamdawande/Generative-AI-Roadmap-2024/README.md

 ## Roadmap

-The updated roadmap is hosted on `roadmap.sh`, which you can access by clicking the link below:
+The updated roadmap is available on `roadmap.sh`, which you can access by clicking the link below:

 - [Generative AI Roadmap](https://roadmap.sh/r/generative-ai-roadmap-2dmvk)